nicatkcl/ppms_invoice_client/README.md

 **Make sure to run the following in test mode first to make sure the invoice emails are being formatted as you want.**

-Select the rows from the master invoice table that you want to generate invoices for.
-From the 'send to' drop down select who is going to receive the invoices by email.
-Use the 'copy manager' check box to choose whether to copy in the facility manager.
-Press the 'send invoices' button to generate and email the invoices.
-You find the email message content saved as html in the 'invoices folder' along with an xlsx format file with a summary that can be provide to your finance department.
+1. Select the rows from the master invoice table that you want to generate invoices for.
+2. From the 'send to' drop down select who is going to receive the invoices by email.
+3. Use the 'copy manager' check box to choose whether to copy in the facility manager.
+4. Press the 'send invoices' button to generate and email the invoices.

+You should find the email message content saved as html in the 'invoices folder' along with an xlsx format file with a summary that can be provide to your finance department.